H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 The **pituitary layer** serves as the upstream endocrine governor.
 It modulates WOAH weights, sets operating modes, adjusts governance thresholds, and emits warmth and constitutional sensitivity signals into the broader stack.

 The **EEG services** provide rolling rhythm inputs that inform emotional resonance weighting, qualia interpretation, pituitary mode selection, and introspective traceability.
-They help characterize the internal conditions under which a candidate state was formed.
+The live EEG compatibility interface accepts those rhythm pulses at the Neurobiological Master boundary and exposes current process-local telemetry state for operational observation.

 The **qualia engines** construct the internal narrative representation of what is happening.
 Their outputs become structured ingredients of sandbox deliberation rather than direct guarantees of commitment.